pranauww/making-your-first-ml-model/README.md

 This repository contains a simple machine learning model built using TensorFlow to predict Fahrenheit temperatures given Celsius inputs.
 The model is trained using a small dataset and demonstrates the basics of training a neural network for a straightforward regression task.

 ## Files Included
-- `CelsiusToFahrenheit.ipynb` - Jupyter Notebook with the complete code to train and test the model.
+- `CelsiusToFahrenheit_MLSN.ipynb` - Jupyter Notebook with the complete code to train and test the model.
-- `Celsius_to_Fahrenheit.csv` - Dataset containing Celsius-to-Fahrenheit conversion values used for training.
+- `Celsius+to+Fahrenheit.csv` - Dataset containing Celsius-to-Fahrenheit conversion values used for training.

 ## Requirements
 To run this project, you need: